shgong/ProgrammingLanguage/racket/Racket_DSL.md

   - compare between sybols are faster than strings
   - can use eq?, but not for strings (copys)

+- construct a list with symbol and content
+- check list elements

 ```
 (define (eval-exp e)
   (cond [(Const? e) e] ; note returning an exp, not a number